-You can use a smartphone to tape yourself, but make sure to use a tripod so the camera is stable.
+You can use a smartphone to tape yourself, but make sure to use a tripod to stabilize the camera.

-Pick a reader who’s a good actor with great diction.
-Even though you’re the one auditioning, their bad reading will bring the tape down.
-Make sure your reader stands to the immediate right or left of the camera, and brings their volume down a bit.
+Pick a reader who’s a good actor with excellent diction.
+Even though you’re the one auditioning, their reading can contribute to the performance (either positively or negatively).
+Make sure your reader stands to the immediate right or left of the camera and keeps their volume down a bit.
 This will put your eye line close to the camera lens without looking directly into it so casting can see your expressions.
 Make sure the reader is not louder than you.

 7. Do dress appropriately:

 Wear solid, bright colors.
 Avoid white (it reflects too much).
-It’s more memorable to be in sapphire blue, fuschia pink, yellow, or emerald green as opposed to dull gray, beige, or black.
+It’s more memorable to be in sapphire blue, fuchsia pink, yellow, or emerald green instead of dull gray, beige, or black.
 No hats, crazy makeup, excessive patterns, or flashy jewelry, as it can be very, very distracting.
-Dress to suggest the character.
-You don’t need to buy a space suit if you’re reading for an astronaut, but you also shouldn’t be wearing shorts and a tank top for an office manager.
-For example, it would be appropriate for a lawyer to wear a suit, an undercover cop in a leather jacket, or a Washington socialite in a cocktail dress.
-For women, wear makeup (no red or dark lipstick or heavy eyeliner – keep it natural), and definitely style your hair.
+Dress to suggest the character, and be reasonable with your judgmement.
+For example, it would be appropriate for a lawyer to wear a suit, an undercover cop in a leather jacket, or a socialite in a cocktail dress.
+For women, wear makeup (no red or dark lipstick or heavy eyeliner – keep it natural), and style your hair.

 8. Do send small files: